Game Preview: Orlando Solar Bears vs. Wheeling Nailers

 PROMOTIONS:

-PLAYOFF PICTURE:Â Orlando sits in fourth place in the South Division, two points ahead of fifth-place Greenville, with one game in hand.
-Orlando is also seven points back of third-place Atlanta, with four games in hand on the Gladiators.
+PLAYOFF PICTURE:Â Orlando sits in fourth place in the South Division, four points ahead of fifth-place Greenville.
+Orlando is also five points back of third-place Atlanta, with four games in hand on the Gladiators.

-FEJES GETS FIRST TASTE OF REMATCH:Â Since an early January trade from Wheeling to Orlando, forward Hunter Fejes has been a highly-effective offensive weapon for the Solar Bears, generating 11 points (6g-5a) in 14 games.
-Tonight marks the first game for Fejes against his former club.
+SOLAR BEARS LOOK FOR REPEAT DEFENSIVE PERFORMANCE:Â Orlando's defenders did an excellent job in limiting the quantity of shots against from the Nailers on Friday - Orlando held Wheeling to a season-low two shots in the third period, and a season-low 24 shots overall.

 STREAKS: